viralmakwana/ansible-jboss/README.md

 1. Server is subscribed to the RHN
 2. No changes are to be made to the templates and files located within this playbook.
 3. No software is included ( might be for testing ).
 Log into https://access.redhat.com to download the relevant software.
 There is a vars ( variable ) file located within each role.
 You may need to edit this file to include the correct name of each software file.
+4. Due to the hellish nature of XML, text processing tools ( SED,AWK etc ) are just not comprehensive enough and certain tasks are too convuluted with said tools.
+In its place I have downloaded xsh, which is an XML shell.
+This is provided by the perl-CPAN package which can be installed on any system.